eaoliver/i-am-developer/README.md

-# I Am Developer curriculum vitae and cover letter LaTeX classes
+# I Am Developer: CV and Cover Letter LaTeX Classes

 The `i-am-developer` curriculum vitae (CV) package consists of two LaTeX classes: `i-am-developer.cls` and `i-am-developer-letter.cls`.
 The cover letter class extends from the `i-am-developer` class, which extends from the LaTeX `extarticle` class.
 The `extarticle` class is used purely to extend the range of the default font sizes supported by `article`.

 ## Design

 The goal of this LaTeX class is to demonstrate both technical acumen and some design expression.
-I wanted to have a CV that stood out in a crowded field and showcased both my extensive experience as well as my publications.
+I wanted a CV that stood out in a crowded field and showcased both my extensive experience as well as my publications.

 ## Requirements